Unboxed-Software/solana-course/content/intro-to-anchor-frontend.md

 - `programId` - the on-chain address of the program as a `string` or `PublicKey`
 - `Provider` - the provider discussed in the previous section

 The `Program` object creates a custom API you can use to interact with a Solana program.
 This API is the one stop shop for all things related to communicating with on-chain programs.
 Among other things, you can send transactions, fetch deserialized accounts, decode instruction data, subscribe to account changes, and listen to events.
-You can learn more about the `Program` class [here](https://coral-xyz.github.io/anchor/ts/classes/Program.html#constructor).
+You can also [learn more about the `Program` class](https://coral-xyz.github.io/anchor/ts/classes/Program.html#constructor).

 To create the `Program` object, first import `Program` and `Idl` from `@project-serum/anchor`. `Idl` is a type you can used when working with Typescript.